 NOT THAT: assume the C-team is fully engaged, relinquish customer experience management to certain people, build silos into the way customer experience is managed, or allow any process or ritual to operate without a customer experience context.

 Carpe diem!
-Seize the day for turning a new leaf in the business results your customer experience management efforts produce.
+Seize the day for turning a new leaf in the business results your customer experience planning efforts produce.
 This is not a plug-and-play endeavor.
 It’s not an assignment that a critical few can pull off.
 It’s not about manipulation or enticement.
 Customer experience excellence is a way of life.
 Embed it in your company through-and-through for maximum profitable growth.

 1. Customer Experience Strategy is one of the six domains in the body of knowledge advocated by the Customer Experience Professionals Association (CXPA).
 (ClearAction offers a CXPA officially Authorized Resource & Training CCXP Exam Prep Course.)